Plains Indigenous peoples: Classification

 Plains indigenous peoples have been classified under different systems throughout history.
 The Dutch separated them by regions and differentiated them by communities (社名).
 Huang Shujing, during Qing rule, categorised all Taiwanese indigenous peoples into thirteen groups, based on geographic location.

 It was not until Japanese rule that proper anthropological and ethnographic classification systems of Plains indigenous peoples were formed.
 The Japanese studies revealed that Plains indigenous peoples were not one culture, but in fact consisted of various ethnicities, languages, and cultures.
 The Japanese extensively studied Taiwanese indigenous peoples in order to classify, locate, and "civilize" them.

 Ethnographer Ino Kanori was the first to create the modern ethnological classification of Plains indigenous peoples, consisting of the following groups: Makattao, Siraya, Loa, Poavasa, Arikun, Vupuran, Pazehhe, and Kuvarawan.
 Since then, other scholars such as Shigeru Tsuchida, Utsurikawa Nenozo, Mabuchi Toichi, and Ogawa Naoyoshi have presented various classification systems for Plains indigenous peoples.
-There is still no full consensus over whether there are eight, nine, ten, or twelves groups of Plains indigenous peoples.
+There is still no full consensus over whether there are eight, nine, ten, or twelve groups of Plains indigenous peoples.
 The major disputes consist of: